JhRuan96/CCPNet/README.md

 # CCPNet
 Source code of Combined Scene Coordinate and Pose Regression Network
 # TODO
-update the code of 'Combining Scene Coordinate Regression and Absolute Pose Regression for Visual Relocalization'
+Update the code of 'Combining Scene Coordinate Regression and Absolute Pose Regression for Visual Relocalization'